sourmash-bio/sourmash/doc/command-line.md

 pattern matching.

 Manifests can _also_ be used externally (via the command-line), and may be useful for organizing large collections of signatures.
+They can be generated with `sourmash sig manifest` as well as `sourmash sig check`.

 Suppose you have a large collection of signature (`.sig` or `.sig.gz` files) under a directory.
 You can create a manifest file for them like so: